techdarko/homeassistant-gtfs-realtime/README.md

 ### API Key

 If your provider requires an API Key.
 It must be included.
 Otherwise, leave this blank.
-The API Key will be supplied as a header under the "X-Api-Key" field.
+The API Key will be supplied as a header under the "api_key" field.

 ### Route Icons